Talent not testosterone powers intersex athletes, scientists say

 But the BMJ scientists disagreed.

-“We venture that the Olympian gods smile down on winners like Mokgadi Caster Semenya when they perform extraordinary feats of human endeavor,” the scientists said.
+“We venture that the Olympian gods smile down on winners like Mokgadi Caster Semenya when they perform extraordinary feats of human endeavour,” the scientists said.

 There is no direct link between testosterone levels and athletic performance, Cara Tannenbaum, a professor at the University of Montreal, and Sheree Bekker, a researcher at the University of Bath, wrote in the medical journal.